Furkanzmc/cppnorth-2024-shoulders-we-stand-on/pages/act-2.md

 <!--
 Distributed Programming
-Early pioneers of the research on distributed computing.
-His paper “Self-stabilizing Systems in Spite of Distributed Control” started the sub-field of self-stabilization.
+Early pioneers of the research on distributed computing
-Coordinating Concurrent Processes (1965) denotes the first synchronization mechanism for concurrent processes, the semaphore with its two operations, commonly known as P and V.

-Semaphores: The Dining Philosophers problem (1971)
 The Dining Philosophers Problem is a classic synchronization problem in computer science, introduced by Dijkstra in 1965.
 - Five philosophers sitting around a table, each alternating between thinking and eating.
 - There is a single fork between each pair of philosophers, and to eat, a philosopher needs both adjacent forks.